VA-Explorer/va_explorer/README.md

 ## VA Explorer Web Application Prototype

-VA Explorer is a prototype web application, built to both demonstrate verbal autopsy ingestion, exploration, and analysis capabilities and act as a foundation for exploring next-generation concepts.
-This prototype represents a work-in-progress, and is expected to mature in response to feedback from subject matter experts and users.
+VA Explorer is a prototype web application, built to both demonstrate verbal autopsy data management and analysis capabilities and act as a foundation for exploring new concepts.
+This prototype represents a work-in-progress, and is expected to mature in response to feedback from users and subject matter experts.
 VA Explorer currently supports the following functionality at various degrees of maturity:

 * User account management, including:
   *  Creation/disabling of user accounts by administrators